EVE 101, Introductory Ecology:

 Learning from colleagues and near-peers is an important way to expand and enrich course-based curriculum.
 In my final year at UC Davis, I founded the QE Support Group (flyer shown at right, below), bringing together 134 graduate students from 39 Ph.D.-granting programs from across campus.
 By pairing pre-QE students with post-candidacy mentors, and connecting them within a network of peers, the course fostered more equitable sharing of information about one of the toughest challenges of a doctoral program.

-As a postdoc at UC Santa Cruz, inspired by Davis Ph.D. candidate Ben Rivera and in collaboration with Dr. Lucas Godoy, I have started a new iteration of the Statistics Support Group (flyer shown at left, below).
-We meet once a week to discuss a new stats method or question, sharing ideas, advice, and most importantly, encouragement.
+As a postdoc at UC Santa Cruz, inspired by Davis Ph.D. candidate Ben Rivera and in collaboration with Dr. Lucas Godoy, I started a new iteration of the Statistics Support Group (flyer shown at left, below).
+We met once a week to discuss a new stats method or question, sharing ideas, advice, and most importantly, encouragement.
 The group gives members a chance to get help from a friendly audience, usually folks who've encountered similar challenges in their own stats learning.
 In statistics as in life, there are things we don't know, but nothing we can't learn!